About the Book

 Step 3: Tell the class that they are going to create sandwich names for each of the main characters in the book Hope Was Here.
 Each sandwich name should be descriptive enough to show that character's personality.

 Step 4: Give students time to work independently or in small groups to come up with their sandwich names and descriptions.
 For each sandwich on the "menu" students should:

 - Describe the sandwich.
 What will you put in it?
 How much will it cost?

 - Name it appropriately and explain how the sandwich name tells about the main personality traits of the character.

-- Have students make one of their character sandwiches and bring it to school.
+Step 6: Have students make one of their character sandwiches and bring it to school.
 Label each sandwich name with a toothpick and piece of paper.
-Have students explain and discuss their sandwich names.

 Other Books With Strong Female Characters